abdullahswamtech/test_repo/README.md

         ```

 ### Signup/Login
  - Signup, sign in and forgot password functionalities are implemented including UI.
-To use it:
+Additional steps:
     1. copy the `Controllers -> Authentication` directory to your project and call SignUpViewController.
     2. Make sure you have added Networking directory, in order for sign up related APIs work properly
     3. Add AuthManager from Managers directory
+    4. Make sure you have added Network layer by following steps in "Network Management" section

 ### Google login
  1. Add Google Signin capability to your app by following instructions at this link https://developers.google.com/identity/sign-in/ios/start-integrating
  2. Add SocialAuthManager.swift from Managers directory.
 (Remove code for other logins if not needed)